 Lead is a toxic metal.
 Unborn babies and young children are especially vulnerable to lead poisoning.
 Even low levels of lead exposure have been shown to affect IQ, the ability to pay attention, and academic achievement later in life.

 In some countries, lead is still allowed to be added to wall paint.
-In others it used to be allowed and therefore it is still on walls which were not painted recently.
+In others, it used to be allowed and therefore it is still on walls that were not painted recently.

 What is lead poisoning?

 Lead poisoning occurs when you absorb too much lead by breathing or swallowing a substance with lead in it, such as paint, dust, water, or food.
 Since the effects of lead exposure cannot be corrected, it’s very important to ensure Your Child is not exposed to lead in the first place.

 Lead can damage almost every organ system.
 In children, too much lead in the body can cause lasting problems with growth and development.
 These can affect behavior, hearing, and learning and can slow the child’s growth.

 What causes lead poisoning?

 Some countries such as Thailand is one of the few countries in the world that still allow lead in wall paint.
 The most common source of lead exposure for children in the nation is, therefore, lead-based paint and the dust and soil that are contaminated by it.
 Other sources include contaminated air, water, and soil.

 Wall paint with lead reduces IQ